BeaverlyGithub/beaverly-blog/content/posts/why-i-built-beaverly.md

 So yes, BEAVERLY® is my stubborn dream turned real; I've been trying to bring this to reality since 2021.

-It's my story of failing, falling, selling my phone four times, going hungry and still getting back up.
+It’s my story of failing, falling, selling my phone four times, going hungry — and still teaching myself to code, still building, still getting back up until Beaverly was real.

 But more than that, it's an infrastructure for anyone who believes in the future of online financial markets; a future that's open, thriving, and built for everyone.